 Obverse: Two eagles standing on a dead hare, the nearer one with head raised, the other bending over.
-Border of dots.

 Inscription in Greek.

-Reverse: Above, a crab; below, Skylla left, female upper body, lower coiled like a serpent's with fish's tail and fins; at left and right of body, foreparts of two dogs to left, right one with head right; her hair blown by the wind; right hand raised, palm inwards, left hand with open palm, outstretched over coils of serpent.
+Below, Skylla left, female upper body, lower coiled like a serpent's with fish's tail and fins; at left and right of body, foreparts of two dogs to left, right one with head right; her hair blown by the wind; right hand raised, palm inwards, left hand with open palm, outstretched over coils of serpent.

 Inscription in Greek around.